krietwyk/freecodecamp_rational_databases/README.md

 ### Learn SQL by Building a Student Database: Part 1
 ### Learn SQL by Building a Student Database: Part 2
 ### World Cup Database
+### Learn Advanced Bash by Building a Kitty Ipsum Translator
+### Learn Bash and SQL by Building a Bike Rental Shop